AntirWiki/Antir/content/World Lore/Gods/Witch Queen.md

 > The visage of the Witch Queen, the ghastly figure of a murderous creature born of arbor and lightning, has remained in the consciousness of the people of this continent for centuries.
 She is the monster under children's beds, the thing that lurks in the darkest parts of the forest, and the icon to which witches aspire to.
 To this day, so many people hold such a strong belief in the continued existence of the Witch Queen herself.
 And when the Stríoc an Athraithe broke through into Antir, this concentrated belief manifested in the creation of a new spirit, one that bears a striking resemblance to a certain witch's final form…

-The Witch Queen is a goddess worshipped primarily by the [[Witches]] of the [[Catsi Coven]] in [[Catsi Crossing|Catsi Crossing]].
+The Witch Queen is a goddess worshipped primarily by [[Witch|Witches]], especially those of the [[Catsi Coven]] in [[Catsi Crossing|Catsi Crossing]].
 Her worship is secretive and mysterious, but she is seen as a deeply sinister force by most Antirans.
 She often appears in bedtime stories and urban legends used to frighten children into good behavior.

 She is most commonly depicted as a tall bipedal figure made of burning wood and lightning, wearing a tattered red witch's hat.